The days are long and the years are short. That’s what I keep hearing and I have to agree.

 These kids grow up way too fast.

-When Wayfair asked me to write about my mornings, I figured everybody would love a little dose of the typical weekday morning getting ready in our house with four daughters.
+I figured everybody would love a little dose of the typical weekday morning getting ready in our house with four daughters.

 I say typical, but there are three versions of days throughout our week and that doesn’t count weekends.
 So, I thought I’d pick a day that seemed most normal.